Real Estate Bank of Arkansas: Operation and suspension of specie payment

 In 1837, the bank was debated in the Arkansas legislature, with accusations of waste and favoritism.
 Resolutions critical of the bank were either heavily edited or ignored.
 Trouble also occurred with the bonds, which were now difficult to sell due to the Panic of 1837.
 The state raised the interest rate on the bonds to six percent, but was still unable to find much of a market for them.
-The president of the bank, John Wilson, who was also Speaker of the Arkansas House of Representatives, killed a congressman critical of the bank in a duel on the floor of the legislature.
-After the duel, Davies became president, and he sent U.S. Senator Ambrose H. Sevier and T. T. Williamson, who would become president of a branch of the bank, to New York City to sell bank bonds in exchange for specie and paper money.
+The president of the bank, John Wilson, who was also Speaker of the Arkansas House of Representatives, killed a congressman critical of the bank in a fight on the floor of the legislature.
+After the fight, Davies became president, and he sent U.S. Senator Ambrose H. Sevier and T. T. Williamson, who would become president of a branch of the bank, to New York City to sell bank bonds in exchange for specie and paper money.
 Legally, the bank was permitted to issue paper money, but only in denominations of $5.00 or greater.
 Sevier and Williamson kept some of these proceeds for themselves, and lent more of it to friends in New York City.
 The bank opened a head branch in Little Rock in December 1838, with other branches in Columbia, Washington, and Helena opening in early 1839.
 A fourth branch was later added in Van Buren; it too opened in early 1839.
 May 1839 saw a challenge to the constitutionality of the bank, with the Arkansas Supreme Court ruling in favor of its legality.